featherhttp/tutorial/README.md

     ```

     This method gets the list of todo items from the database and writes a JSON representation to the HTTP response.
-1. Add the approprate `usings` to the top of the `Program.cs` file.
+1. Add the appropriate `usings` to the top of the `Program.cs` file.
     ```
     using System.Threading.Tasks;
     using Microsoft.AspNetCore.Builder;